longjie/ros_cython_example/README.md

 result: 55.0
 ```

-Now the first terminal screen says the server invoked the function
+Now the first terminal screen says the server invoked the C version
-'fibonacci' of C version(src/fibonacci.c).
+function of 'fibonacci'(src/fibonacci.c).
 The C code are called from
 python by cython framework.

 You can easily switch the function version between C and python, by